-Cross sections with potential well diagrams and top views of image-sensing and storage-area elements are shown in Figure 1 and Figure 2.
+Cross sections with potential-well diagrams and top views of image-sensing and storage-area elements are shown in Figure 1 and Figure 2.
 As light enters the silicon in the image-sensing area, free electrons are generated and collected in the potential wells of the sensing elements.
 During this time, the antiblooming gate is activated by the application of a burst of pulses every horizontal blanking interval.
 This prevents blooming caused by the spilling of charge from overexposed elements into neighboring elements.
-Twelve columns of shielded-from-light elements on the left edge of the image-sensing area generate the dark reference necessary in subsequent video processing circuits for restoration of the video-black level.
+To generate the dark reference that is necessary in subsequent video-processing circuits for restoration of the video black level there are 12 columns of elements on the left edge of the image-sensing area that are shielded from light.
 There is also one column of elements on the right side of the image-sensing area and one line between the image-sensing area and the image-clearing line.